 In terms of who lied, it would be all of the senior people at SAP who trafficked in this fake SAP deadline.
 SAP continues to reduce the experience level of its salesforce, and its salespeople often have very little knowledge and are usually highly mind-controlled by SAP.
 Many of the salespeople likely thought the deadline was real.
 Furthermore, SAP salespeople don’t live in a world where things are true or not true, and they generally see such a deadline as something to help them close a deal.
-SAP says something, tells them to say something.
+SAP says something and tells them to say something.
 Therefore that thing is true.
-If later that thing turned out to be false, and a new thing is stated, then that new thing is true.
+If later that thing turns out to be false, and a new thing is stated, then that new thing is true.

 What Did the SAP Ecosystem Know About the 2025 Deadline?

-The 2025 ECC support deadline was plastered all over the major SAP consulting firms’ websites and peppered in their conversations with their clients.
+The 2025 ECC support deadline was plastered all over the major SAP consulting firms’ websites and peppered in their client conversations.
 It is difficult to say what percentage of the senior members at the major consulting companies knew the 2025 deadline was fake or unrealistic.
 Still, either way, the fact is that they were once again wrong about SAP and provided “official” information from SAP to their customers, but were once again wrong.

 What did The Media and IT Analysts Know about the 2025 Deadline?

 As for the media and IT analysts, the vast majority don’t know enough to know if SAP tells them something if it is true or not true, and they know they have to publish what SAP tells them so that they can keep advertising and other associated revenue coming in from SAP.
 In analyzing the articles by IT media and analysts, I could not find a single entity that predicted the deadline’s extension.